jithinofficials-sketch/TEST/README.md

 - Callback ignores query `bucks_plan`, `plan_type`, and `trialDays`.
 - Callback cannot consume the same state twice.
 - Callback does not update entitlements when Shopify status is not active.
+- Callback fails when the active Shopify charge does not match the pending subscription ID.
+- Callback fails when the pending state is expired.
+- Callback atomically sets entitlements and consumes the pending state in one update.
+- Metafield sync failure after entitlement update does not roll back or allow callback replay.
+- Starting billing attempt A, then billing attempt B, then approving A still resolves A from its own pending state.
+- Partner data plus submitted `pro-annual` creates partner annual trusted details unless the merchant is already on `bucks_premium_65`.
+- Pro monthly coupon applies through `validateCoupon(plan.bucksPlan, couponCode, validCoupon)`; non-coupon plans ignore or reject coupon overrides.

 ## Commit message